ohalloranjm/ohalloranjm/HIREME.md

 None of these are hard lines—I'll take what I can get.
 Even a remote job for a startup of dubious value is better than no job at all.
 (I won't work for the military though.)

-It also doesn't have to be a web development job, even though that's where my training is focused.
+It also doesn't have to be a web development position, even though that's where my training is focused.
 I feel confident in my ability to branch out.

 ## Technologies